eoscostarica/guide.eoscostarica.io/docs/eos-learn/system-resources.md

 The `resource limit manager` of an EOSIO-based blockchain is the part of the protocol that keeps track of the amount of available network resources at any time and how much resources each account is using.

-In particular, it treats CPU and NET as elastic resources allowing users to consume more resources than what they are entitled to while this resource is below a desired usage (uncongested).
+In particular, it treats CPU and NET as elastic resources allowing users to consume more resources than what they are entitled to while this resource is below a desired usage (un-congested).

 An elastic resource has the following properties.

 - The desired usage.
 - The maximum usage.
 - The number of aggregation periods that contribute to the average usage.
-- The multiplier by which virtual space can oversell usage when uncongested.
+- The multiplier by which virtual space can oversell usage when un0congested.
 - The rate at which a congested resource contracts its limit.
-- The rate at which an uncongested resource expands its limits.
+- The rate at which an un-congested resource expands its limits.

 Let see at the default configuration for the CPU resource as an example: